Nek5000/NekDoc/source/tutorials/multi_rans.rst

 It is highly recommended that new users familiarize themselves with the basic Nek5000 simulation setup files and procedures outlined in the :ref:`fdlf` and :ref:`perhill` tutorials.
-Further, some sections of the tutorial will assume familiarity with :ref:`rans` and :ref:`neknek` tutorials.
+Further, some sections of the tutorial will assume familiarity with :ref:`tutorial_rans` and :ref:`neknek` tutorials.

 ..........................
 Case Overview